TRANSLAPT

 Translation Processes in the Eastern Mediterranean (1400–1750)

-By bringing together research approaches from Oriental/Middle Eastern studies, translation studies and material philology, the group will not only close significant gaps in the current state of research but also replace the current, too narrowly defined concepts of translation with a new understanding of translation that better reflects cultural history.
+By fusing research approaches from Middle Eastern studies, translation studies and material philology, the group will not only close significant gaps in the current state of research but also replace the current reductionist concepts of translation with a new understanding that better reflects cultural history.
 This applies, in particular, to the function of translation in the context of ideological self-positioning and confessional demarcation.
-The further development of literary norms by translators, clients and recipients will also be examined across different types of text.
-Thus, our four major projects and two associated projects investigate translations within different genres: the major projects focusing on (1) mirrors for princes and historiography, (2) biography and hagiography, (3) encyclopaedia, cosmography and geography, and (4) hadith will be complemented by two associated projects focusing on (5) mystical advice literature and (6) Koranic exegesis.
+The further development of literary norms by translators, patrons and recipients will also be examined across different text types.
+Four major and two associated projects focus on different genres of Ottoman literature: (1) mirrors for princes and historiography, (2) biography, (3) encyclopaedia, and (4) hadith, complemented with (5) mystical advice literature and (6) Qurʾanic exegesis.
+In order to counter the potential exceptionality of the Ottoman case, two more projects broaden the geographical and linguistic scope by exploring the role of translation in (7) the Mamluk Sultanate and (8) early modern Central Asia respectively.

 See more